benitomartin/mlops-chicago-rides/README.md

 The dataset was obtained from BigQuery and contains 200 million rows and various columns from which the following where selected for this project: prices, pick up and drop off locations, and timestamps.
 To prepare the data for modelling, an **Exploratory Data Analysis** was conducted to preprocess time and distance features, and suitable scalers and encoders were chosen for the preprocessing pipeline.

+### Fare Distribution

+The following two charts show the fare distribution of the rides.
+As the number of rows is too big and environmental variable (`DATA_SIZE`) was set up to decide how many rows to query.
+However, the prices distribution for the first 1 million rows shows a big concentration in the first 100 USD.

 <p>
     <img src="/images/prices_distribution.png"/>
     </p>